- 2 tubs or pails, one for washing and one for rinsing

 I rinse by immersion in the rinse pail and then I hose each part down after.

-I clean all of the syrup feeders (making sure they are rinsed very well) and any seed feeders that need cleaning at the same time, changing the water in the pails as needed.
+I clean all of the syrup feeders (making sure they are rinsed very well and then any seed feeders that need cleaning next, changing the water in the pails as needed.